CP1401/Practicals/prac_02/README.md

 The trip will cost: $758.0
 ```

-## 4. i-stop Calculation (Percentage)
+## 4. Deep Sleep Calculation (Percentage)

-A certain car brand has a feature called **i-stop**, where the car's engine is turned off to increase fuel economy.
-The car's display shows the current percentage of stoppage time that i-stop has been engaged.
-E.g. this is what the car's display might show:
+Derek wants to track his quality of sleep and understand what percentage of his night's sleep is "deep".
+Deep sleep is when your body and brain waves slow down and is important for proper restoration.
+Derek has an app that tracks his sleep but only shows him total time asleep and total time in "deep sleep".
+He wants to know the percentage of deep sleep.
+Here's an example of version 1 of what the program will look like:

 ```
+Total sleep in seconds: 161
+Deep sleep in seconds : 62

-i-stop ON:       1m 2s
+Deep sleep : 1m 2s
-Time Stopped:    2m 41s
+Total sleep: 2m 41s
-Percentage:      38.5%
+Percentage:  38.50931677018634%
 ```

-Are you seeing how this works?
+Can you see how this will work?
 Looks like our I, P, O pattern...
-Write a program to produce the percentage based on the time on and the time stopped.
-This should be easy enough for you by now.
+Write a program to produce the percentage based on the two times (total and deep).
+This should be easy enough for you by now...

 **But wait...**
 It's not so easy dealing with minutes and seconds like in the example.
 How do we handle that?
-The answer is to develop this program **iteratively** - not trying to solve the whole thing in one go.
+The answer is to develop this program **iteratively**.
+Do not try to solve the whole thing in one go.
 So...

 For our first version, let's just use total seconds and ignore the minutes+seconds output.
 This will help us focus on the core of the program before we figure out customising the outputs.

-- Write a program that asks for the **time on** and the **time stopped** in seconds, then displays the percentage.
+- Write a program that asks for the **total sleep** and the **deep sleep** in seconds, then displays the percentage.
-- Use the same example above to test, so 62 seconds on, 161 seconds stopped should give 0.38509... (don't worry about formatting the output neatly)
+- Use the same example above to test, so 62 seconds deep, 161 seconds total (short sleep!) should give 0.38509... (don't worry about formatting the output neatly yet).

-When you have that working, you can then focus on enhancing the program.
+**ONLY** when you have that working, can you then focus on enhancing the program.
-Keep the inputs the same, but write the output so it appears as above...
+Keep the inputs the same, but write the output so that it appears as above...
 How?

 Remember how the **modulo** operation works, and is useful for repeating cycles like time in minutes and seconds?
 We know: